JanBoon89/academic-kickstart/content/post/20210204/index.md

 Given the growing interest in, and need for, public sector reform, researchers and policy makers should explore other ways to mitigate the negative side-effects of repetitive reforms.
 Appropriate change management strategies, and investing in dynamic capabilities to re-configure internal and external competences and resources to respond to a changing environment, could be a starting point for making public organisations more responsive to external pressures – without jeopardising their effectiveness and sustainability (Teece et al., 1997).

-About the authors: Jan Wynen is a research professor at the Department of Management at the University of Antwerp; Koen Verhoest is a research professor and coordinator of the Politics and Public Governance research unit and the GOVTRUST Centre of Excellence at the University of Antwerp; Jan Boon is a postdoctoral researcher at the ‘Politics and Public Governance’ research unit at the University of Antwerp; Bjorn Kleizen is a postdoctoral researcher at the ‘Politics and Public Governance’ research unit at the University of Antwerp; Dries Van Doninck is a doctoral researcher at the Department of Management at the University of Antwerp; Danika Pieters is doctoral researcher at the ‘Politics and Public Governance’ research unit at the University of Antwerp; Stéphanie Verlinden is a doctoral researcher at the Department of Management of the University of Antwerp.

 **Original source**
 https://dobetter.esade.edu/en/repetitive-reform